-Summary: Follow this post and you'll learn how to make transition videos on Windows 10 with VSDC Free Video Editor - the best video editor with transition effects.
+Summary: Follow this post and you'll learn how to add transitions to a video on Windows 10 by using a free, easy, yet powerful Microsoft video editor with transition effects.

 Tech-savvy video creators or rookies?
 We've all heard and seen video transitions.
 As one of the most common video editing techniques, transitions are used for helping us move the video progression from one screen to the next without distracting jumpy.
 It's like the glue that holds different scenes together, making our video feel more cohesive, fancy, and professional.
 If you are interested in making transition videos in Windows 10, follow this step-by-step tutorial.